AliHaine/AI_Algo_Math/ready_set_bool/README.md

 _Computer-related mathematics with Boolean Algebra and Sets Theory_

+## 🚀 Main Goals
+- Understand the fundamentals of Boolean algebra.
+- Manipulate sets and logical operations.
+- Apply concepts to computational problems.

+## 📂 Contents
+- Boolean operations and truth tables.
+- Set operations and relations.
+- Problem-solving exercises using Boolean logic.

 ## ex00 and ex01 - Bitwise

 For this two exercices, we have to implement the operator + (addition) and * (multiplication) (with positif numbers) using bitwise operator, in this case, ^ and <<.